martinring/thesis/src/5-Partitioning.md

 of variables to be fixed which keeps the verification run time within specified limits while still covering as much as possible of the search space.

-In general, the methodology works for any other heuristic which optimizes with respect to a given cost function, and the proposed analysis method is independent from both the reasoning engine and the underlying logical language, i.e. we treat the reasoning engine as a completely opaque black box which either
+In general, the methodology works for any other heuristic which optimises with respect to a given cost function, and the proposed analysis method is independent from both the reasoning engine and the underlying logical language, i.e. we treat the reasoning engine as a completely opaque black box which either